junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The room is too quiet, too empty, too big.

-He even considers terminating the rent early.
+He even considers terminating the rent early and moving out.
 He obviously doesn't need all this space for himself.

-But when he sits down by the table, unconsciously placing two plates for two take-out burgers, exactly one month after he first met Cas, he decides, he'll keep living in this apartment just a little longer.
+But when he sits down at the table, unconsciously placing two plates for two take-out burgers, exactly one month after he first met Cas, he decides, he'll keep living in this apartment just a little longer.

-Mr. Adler checks on him once, asking if he's alright.
+Mr. Adler checks on him once, soon after, asking if he's alright.

 Dean has to put on the facsimile of a smile for him, saying he's just tired.